 Like I said, I think the curriculum in our medical school is unique.
 I’m biased because I trained here and I work here, and I know how invested the people are in the success of medical students and training future physician leaders.

 I think what I would say, I’m lucky in my role.
-I get a seat at the table for pretty much all the sort of major committees at the medical school.
-And I think what I would tell you, if you could see behind the curtain, is just how much people care.
+I get a seat at the table for pretty much all sorts of major committees at the medical school.
+And I think what I would tell you if you could see behind the curtain, is just how much people care.
 I think it feels like a really impersonal process, both on the admission side and even as a student sometimes, right?
 Why do we have to do this assignment?

 Or why do we have to do XYZ?
-This is a waste of my time or whatever.
+This is a waste of my time.
 Everything that we’re doing in all of our sort of thought processes and then all of our evaluation and changes that happen, it’s all framed around what’s best for the students and their education.
 And I have never seen a group of people come together with a common purpose like we do within the medical education department at our medical school.
-And the central focuses always, how do we educate people to be better doctors for the population?
+And the central focus is always, on how we educate people to be better doctors for the population.

 The median GPA for accepted students was 3.82 and MCAT 515.
 It’s a highly selective school, with an MSC Competitiveness score of 71.
 Learn more about the school with the Med School Explorer.